miili/StreamPick/README.md

 Installation
 ------------

 The sure are numerous methods add a module to Python.
-Here are the most commen ones.
+Here are the most comman ones.

 Clone from the GitHub repository